 - Make respondents feel welcome.

-Before moving on to the main topic of conversation, greet your participant by name and introduce yourself to respondents.
+Before moving on to the main topic of conversation, greet your participant by name and introduce yourself to the respondents.
 Since they are often curious about what you do, who you are as a person, and why you want to interview them.
 In addition, you can give them a drink and initiate friendly small talk.
-It would be best if you used enough small talks and did not get bogged down in chat.
+It would be best if you used enough small talk and did not get bogged down in chat.

 - Explain the interview's purpose.

 Describe your goals and explain how you intend to use the outcomes.
 This allows participants to understand more about the context, their roles, why you want to talk with them, and what kinds of questions they might be asked so that they don't feel confused throughout the interview.
 To get interviewees to speak out, let's encourage them with reassuring phrases, like “There's no right or wrong answer; we're just interested in your thoughts”.

 You can refer to the following example demonstrated by Balsamiq.